marcoscarvalho/password-repository/README.md

 ```

 Finally,
-I validate that all business rules are ok.
+I validate that all groups have at least 1 each
 ```kotlin
 uppercase > 0 && lowercase > 0 && special > 0 && digit > 0
 ```